marciogoda/brown/README.md

 This project is composed of 2 parts:
 - Deamon to monitor soil moisture and visual of the plants and water on a specific schedule.
-- Web app capable of live feed and water the plants on demmand.
+- Web app capable of camera live feed and watering the plants on demmand.

 ### Daemon
-It will check every 10 min the soil moisture and take a pricture of the plant
+It checks every 10 min the soil moisture and take a pricture of the plant

 ### Web app
 This is a web page hosted on the Rapbery Pi Zero ex. http://[host_name]/
 - Allows you to stream a live video from the Pi Camera
-- Allow you to trigger the GPIO to start/stop watering
+- Allows you to trigger the GPIO to start/stop watering

 ## Components